You are here

 The benefits of having an Autism Spectrum Disorder assessment are to:

-- Help you to understand your child’s sensory sensitivities, social communication, behaviours and emotional regulation and recognition
+- Help you understand your child’s sensory sensitivities, social communication, behaviours and emotion regulation and recognition

 - Tailor treatment (interventions) to suit your child’s individual needs